 - Pour an entire 2-liter bottle down the drain and let it work overnight.

 - Check the drain in the morning, and if the clog has cleared and there is no more Coke, flush it with hot water.

 You can even use Coke to unclog toilets and not just sink or shower drains.

 Drain-Cleaning Alternatives to Coca-Cola

 You have more effective ways than using Coke to unclog shower drains or other household drains.
 If you don't want to use a commercial drain cleaner out of concern for your pipes and its potential adverse effects on the environment, you can reach for the baking soda and peroxide.
 Baking soda is mildly alkaline and will deodorize as it cleans while the foaming action of peroxide will loosen debris.

-Fast Plumbers recommends pouring 1 cup baking soda down the drain and let it settle for 10 minutes.
+It's recommended to pour 1 cup baking soda down the drain and let it settle for 10 minutes.
 Pour 1 cup hydrogen peroxide down the drain to create a foamy cleaner.
 After several hours, pour hot water down the drain.